PlayEveryWare/eos_plugin_for_unity/docs/disable_plugin_per_platform.md

   - `EOSManager` remains a valid component, but all of its functionality is disabled.

   > [!NOTE]
-  > Currently, while it doing the above _does_ disable functionality, the Dll may still be loaded, just never used.
+  > Currently, while doing the above _does_ disable functionality, the Dll may still be loaded.